Sapphire-Digital-Interns-Master/code_challenges/brian_cheung/the_basics.md

 * Examine the above code and imagine that you run it.
 * What do you expect the outcome will be?
-Explain your answer.
+Explain your answer. the output would output
+"
+Leonardo
+Raphael
+Michelangelo
+Donatello
+"
+it starts from 0 and logs the ouput in the terminal and will cycle while x < 4 and the last one will be Donatello and terminate
 **Asnwer 9:**

 ## Question 11